-Texas Assessment of Knowledge and Skills (TAKS) exit level- Reading TLI of X-89 or higher, mathematics TLI of X-86 or higher, and writing score of 1770 or higher.
+Texas Assessment of Knowledge and Skills (TAKS) exit level- Reading TLI of X-89 or higher, mathematics TLÍ of X-86 or higher, and writing score of 1770 or higher.

-Note: Scores on the ACT and SAT must have been achieved no more than five years prior to, and TAAS or TAKS scores no more than three years prior to, the time the individual applies for admission to the educator preparation program.
+Note: Scores on the ACT and SAT must have been achieved no more than five years prior to, and TAKS scores no more than three years prior to, the time the individual applies for admission to the educator preparation program.

-Students may also be exempt from the math and writing sections of THEA by earning a grade of "B" or higher in a related course.
+Students may also be exempt from the math and writing sections of THEA by earning a grade of "B" or higher in one of the following related courses: